Cold Chain Security

 How to close all seven gaps

-1. Weeks 1–2: Cold chain security assessment.
+1. Weeks 1–2: Cold chain assessment.
 Document current state across all seven gaps.
-Identify quick wins.
+Pick quick wins.

 2. Weeks 3–8: Draft each SOP.
-Validate with operations leadership, dispatch, and 1–2 lead customers.
+Pressure-test with ops leadership, dispatch, and 1–2 lead customers.

-4. Month 4 onward: Monthly review of incidents against SOPs.
-Quarterly SOP refresh based on what worked and what didn't.
+4. Month 4 onward: Monthly review of incidents against the SOPs.
+Quarterly refresh on what's working and what isn't.

 The business case

-• Reduced regulatory exposure — FSMA and DSCSA documentation alignment
+• Less regulatory exposure — FSMA and DSCSA paperwork is the same paperwork

-• Preferred carrier status with sophisticated shippers — sales and retention upside
+• Preferred-carrier status with the sophisticated shippers — more loads, better rates

-The total cost of the program — typically $4,500 to $20,000 per month for a mid-market cold chain carrier — is almost always less than the year-one premium reduction alone, before counting the loss reduction and customer retention upside.
+Program cost — $4,500 to $20,000 a month for a mid-market reefer or pharma fleet — usually pays for itself on the premium reduction alone.
+The loss reduction and customer retention are upside.

 Next step

-See also: What does a cargo theft incident actually cost? and How insurance underwriters evaluate fleet security programs.
+Related: What a cargo theft incident actually costs and How underwriters grade your security program.

 Frequently Asked Questions